-We are getting busier and busier and want to ensure we're efficiently staffing our salon.
+We are getting busier and busier and want to ensure we efficiently staff our salon.
 We have made some updates to our no-show policy.

 Please understand that when you forget or cancel your appointment without giving enough notice, we miss the opportunity to receive services.

-Since the services are reserved for you, a No-Show Fee of 100% of the service's total will apply if you forget.
+Since the services are reserved for you, a No-Show Fee of 35% of the total will apply if you forget.